opper-ai/opper-webagent/README.md

         }
     },

-    # Monitor the agent's progress
+    # Optionally provide a callback to monitor the agent's progress
     status_callback=print_status
 )